 His principal publications include: Philosophy and the Turn to Religion (Johns Hopkins UP, 1999, 2000), Religion and Violence: Philosophical Perspectives from Kant to Derrida (Johns Hopkins UP, 2002, 2006), and Minimal Theologies: Critiques of Secular Reason in Theodor W. Adorno and Emmanuel Levinas (Johns Hopkins UP, 2005).
 Most recently, he published Kleine Filosofie van het Wonder [Philosophy of the Miracle: A Short Introduction] (Boom Publishers, 2014).

 He is the editor of Religion Beyond a Concept (Fordham UP, 2008).
-Among the volumes he has co-edited are: with Lawrence E. Sullivan, Political Theologies: Public Religions in a Post-Secular World (Fordham UP, 2006); with Samuel Weber, Religion and Media (Stanford UP, 2001) and Violence, Identity, and Self-Determination (Stanford UP, 1998); with Henri A. Krop and Arie L. Molendijk, Post-Theism: Reframing the Judeo-Christian Tradition (Peeters, 2000); and, with Willemien Otten and Arjo Vanderjagt, How the West Was Won: Essays on the Literary Imagination, the Canon and the Christian Middle Ages for Burcht Pranger (Brill, 2010).
-He is also the co-editor, with Ward Blanton, of Paul and the Philosophers (Fordham University Press, 2013), and, with Nils F. Schott, of Human Alert: Concepts and Practices of Love and Forgiveness (forthcoming from Columbia UP, 2014).
+He is also the co-editor, with Ward Blanton, of Paul and the Philosophers (Fordham University Press, 2013), and, with Nils F. Schott, of Love and Forgiveness for a More Just World (Columbia UP, 2014).
+With Lawrence E. Sullivan, he further co-edited Political Theologies: Public Religions in a Post-Secular World (Fordham UP, 2006); with Samuel Weber, Religion and Media (Stanford UP, 2001) and Violence, Identity, and Self-Determination (Stanford UP, 1998); with Henri A. Krop and Arie L. Molendijk, Post-Theism: Reframing the Judeo-Christian Tradition (Peeters, 2000); and, with Willemien Otten and Arjo Vanderjagt, How the West Was Won: Essays on the Literary Imagination, the Canon and the Christian Middle Ages for Burcht Pranger (Brill, 2010).

-Currently, he is completing several book-length studies, including a trilogy on the subject and politics of global religion in an age of new media.
-The volumes’ planned titles are Of Miracles, Events, and Special Effects; Miracle Workers of the Eleventh Hour; and Out of the Ordinary: Moral Perfectionism, Religion, and the Case for Deep Pragmatism.
-Two further studies, entitled Instances in the Literatures of Time, and Spiritual Exercises: Concepts and Practices, respectively, are in preparation.
+Currently, he is completing several book-length studies, to begin with Spiritual Exercises: Concepts and Practices and followed by Miracles et métaphysique and Le miracle au centre de l’ordinaire.
+These last two titles are part of a longer trilogy on the subject and politics of global religion in an age of new media, entitled Of Miracles, Events, and Special Effects; Miracle Workers of the Eleventh Hour; and Out of the Ordinary: Moral Perfectionism, Religion, and the Case for Deep Pragmatism.

 For more information, click here.